 When you’ve been seriously injured in an accident through no fault of your own, your sole focus is on your recovery so that you can get back to your regular life.
-The personal injury attorneys of Lawlor, White & Murphey understand the stress of worrying about having to pay for your recovery while being out of work and unable to provide for your family.
+The West Palm Beach accident attorneys of Lawlor, White & Murphey understand the stress of worrying about having to pay for your recovery while being out of work and unable to provide for your family.
 That’s why we offer our clients free consultations to learn about their legal options.
 We also work on personal injury cases on contingency, so you don’t have to pay us anything unless we obtain a settlement or recovery at trial for you.
 Call our office today or fill out our online contact form for a free consultation.

 Our experienced personal injury attorneys will investigate your claim to determine who may be responsible for your injuries.
 Florida law allows for joint and several liability, which means that more than one person may be held liable for their share of the responsibility for your injuries.
 Under Florida’s joint and several liability rules, a party found 10 percent or less at fault for your accident will not have to pay for your economic losses.
 A party found more than 10 percent up to 25 percent at fault can be responsible for your losses up to $500,000.
 A party found more than 25 percent up to 50 percent at fault is responsible up to $1 million.
 And finally, a party found more than 50 percent at fault can be responsible for up to $2 million of your damages.